 Hackers aren’t the only bad guys who might secretly be reading your emails.
 Your email provider might be reading them, too.
 No one should have the right to access your emails without you knowing, so improve your Gmail account’s privacy with these 8 tips.

-If you are wondering whether your Gmail account is secure from hackers, then the answer is yes, but only to a certain extent.
+Gmail is relatively secure, though it’s not completely safe.
 Gmail is encrypted with TLS, Transport Layer Security, while transferring your data and it protects your emails at rest with industry-standard 128-bit encryption.

-Shortly after that, they slipped up again.
-This time they gave their partners full access to users’ Gmail account emails.
-It wasn’t just bots but real human beings who were reading Gmail users’ emails without their knowledge.
-According to their partners and Google, they needed this information to train their AIs.
+In the past, Google has also given their partners full access to users’ Gmail account emails.
+It wasn’t just bots but real human beings from other companies who were reading Gmail users’ emails without their knowledge.

-If you truly care about your privacy, deal with sensitive information, or shiver at the thought of someone reading your emails, you should consider enhancing your Gmail account's security (or looking for a privacy-oriented alternative).
+If you truly care about your privacy, deal with sensitive information, or shiver at the thought of someone reading your emails, you should consider enhancing your Gmail account’s security (or looking for privacy-oriented Gmail alternatives).